A Theoretical Model

 So that checks out.
 So what about that bear we pictured earlier?
 What’s his deal?
 Well let’s take a look.

-As you can see, this dude is so dominant that women are nothing to him. -.5M is right around the sweet spot for him.
+As you can see, this dude is so dominant that women are not the proper distance away.
+Rather, a -.5M is right around the sweet spot for him, which captures a significant amount of the male population but basically no females.
 Society has a very poor understanding of this guy, because even though he’s “gay”, he’s one tough son of a bitch.
 Certainly the latest rant by the 49ers player is yet another reminder of this.

 “No, we don’t got no gay people on the team, they gotta get up out of here if they do.
 Can’t be with that sweet stuff.” -Chris Culliver, San Francisco 49ers